meshery/meshery/docs/pages/guides/tutorials/Deploy-Cassandra-with-StatefulSet.md

 abstract: |
   This tutorial shows you how to run Apache Cassandra on Kubernetes.
 Cassandra, a database, needs persistent storage to provide data durability (application state).
 In this example, a custom Cassandra seed provider lets the database discover new Cassandra instances as they join the Cassandra cluster.
 permalink: guides/tutorials/Deploy-Cassandra-with-StatefulSet
-redirect_from: guides/tutorials/Deploy-Cassandra-with-StatefulSet
+redirect_from: guides/tutorials/deploy-cassandra-with-statefulset
+model: kubernetes
-type: guide
+type: guides
-category: tutorial
+category: tutorials
 language: en
+list: include
 ---
 ### Introduction